razorpay/blade/rfcs/2021-19-02-units-for-typography-and-layout.md

       3: 24,
    }
    ```
-* With the above approach we can keep the vocabulary consistent that everything is stored in `px` and while rendering the respective platforms(web/react-native) attaches the unit for the target rendering engine.
+* With the above approach we can keep the vocabulary consistent that everything is stored in `px`  but while rendering the respective platforms(web/react-native) attaches the unit for the target rendering engine.
 * We will implement a generic funtion that will attach the units to the scale values.
 * For typography the units that'll be constructed will be relative(`rems` for web and `x` for react-native apps).
 * For layout i.e height, width, padding, margin the units that'll be constructed will be absolute i.e `px`(pixels).